This blog may contain affiliate links. Read our disclosure policy for more info.

 This particular tour lasts for about 7 hours and comes highly rated.
 It costs $215 CAD per person.
 You can read all the details and book with free cancellation online in advance here!

 Ha Ling Peak is my favorite hike in Canmore.
 Most people think that hiking Ha Ling Peak is a summer-only activity, but they are wrong.
 During the right conditions in the winter, you can also hike to the summit of Ha Ling Peak!

-The snow does add an extra element of challenge to this hike though.
-Staying on the trail is easy because it is well marked and so heavily trafficked that you can find it no problem.
+The snow does add an extra element of challenge to this hike, though.
+Staying on the trail is easy because it is well marked and so heavily trafficked that you can find it with no problem.
 But it can be slippery and winter weather can make visibility a problem.